Donating to Indiana State Parks

 Upper Wabash Interpretive Center (UWIC) Raptor Fund

-The UWIC, which provides educational programming for Mississinewa, Salamonie and Roush Lakes, is working to create their own educational raptor program to reach property visitors and residents of Miami, Wabash, Grant, Huntington and Wells Counties.
+The UWIC, which provides educational programming for Mississinewa and Salamonie lakes, has a raptor facility to share the chance to see birds of prey with property visitors and residents of Miami, Wabash, Grant, Huntington and Wells counties.
+Donate to support the care of these birds.
 Write "UWIC" in the memorial/ honor line with your online donation or in the memo section of your check.

-The Indiana Natural Resources Foundation's mission is support and sustain the educational and scientific programs and policies of the Indiana Department of Natural Resources.
+The Indiana Natural Resources Foundation celebrates and preserves Indiana’s natural legacy by raising funds to support the Indiana Department of Natural Resources (DNR) and its programs.
 Since our founding in 1990 we have helped protect and restore over 9,000 acres of land and contributed over $1,000,000 scientific and educational programs across Indiana.
 Visit our website to learn more about the Foundation's vital role in outdoor education and land acquisition or call us at 317-234-5447 and we will happily answer your questions.

 Donating at Your Favorite Property